simple-jwt-login/mailpoet-integration/README.txt

 - text : The text for the link
 - class: Class added for the link
 - style: Custom CSS added to the link
-- validity: The Variability of the JWT.
+- validity: The number of seconds a JWT is valid
 - authCode: Auth Code that is required by Autologin.
 You will find this in Simple-JWT-Login plugin -> Auth Codes
 - redirectUrl: This URL will overwrite the SimpleJWTLogin settings, and it will specify where users will be redirected after autologin.
+- isURL: When this parameter is provided, the shortcode will return only the autologin URL

 Full short code example:
 ```